Admission and Application

 Requirements for Admission

-All applicants are expected to have a bachelor’s degree in biology or a related science, including a course in statistics or calculus.
+Applicants to both the Biology and the Microbiology MS programs are expected to have a bachelor’s degree in biology or a related science, including a course in statistics or calculus.
 Evidence of English proficiency is required.
 This may be demonstrated by (1) having attended a U.S. college or university continuously for more than one year, (2) by holding a U.S. undergraduate degree, (3) by having received an undergraduate degree from a foreign institution where English is the language of instruction, (4) by having resided in the U.S. for more than one year without being a student, or (5) by submitting an official TOEFL score of at least 550 (paper-based) or 79-80 (internet-based) or (6) by submitting an IELTS score with an overall band score minimum of 7.0.

 Once the Office of Graduate Studies has a complete application, it is forwarded to the department for evaluation by our Graduate Committee.
 Note that our department’s requirements are more restrictive than the university’s minimal requirements; it is our opinion that students who do not meet these criteria have a reduced probability of success in our graduate program.